Posted: 03/08/2021 | by Olivia

 Conowingo Creek

-Head over to East Drumore on a cool Spring day to bait a trout.
+Head over to East Drumore on a cool Spring day to fish for trout.
 The slow-moving water is a quiet place to relax and enjoy nature.

 Fishing Creek

 This fast-running creek is the perfect place to catch trout.
-Local anglers use corn, works and commercial bait.
+Local anglers use corn, worms, and artificial lures.
 Although the trout are smaller, there are typically more swimming around.

 Around Lancaster County